emanuallan/thescripted/README.md

 # Hey, There.

-I am a JavaScript Developer, currently building applications with React, Node, and PostgreSQL.
+I am a JavaScript Developer, currently building front-end applications with React and D3.